jgnewman/heathen/README.md

 The first argument you pass to `method` needs to be an array.
 That array is where you specify what the arguments should look like in order to execute the rest of the method.

-The first method expects one argument whose value is `0`.
+In the above example the first method expects one argument whose value is `0`.
 The second method expects one argument whose value is `1`.
 The last method expects one argument whose value could be anything.

 When we call `(factorial 4)`, for example, that `4` will be tested against each method sequentially.
-Since it only matches the third method, the third method will be the one executed on until it passes in arguments that match a different method.
+Since it only matches the third method, the third method will be the one executed.
+This will continue until it passes in arguments that match a different method.

 **Things You Should Know**